 3. Continue to explore Florence’s Museums

 Florence has many museums so I recommend picking at least one or two during your Florence 3-day itinerary.
-Galleria dell’Accademia and Uffizi Gallery are my top pick.
+Galleria dell’Accademia and Uffizi Gallery are my top picks.
+I recommend securing skip-the-line tickets and/or booking museum tours in advance.
+Check options and book your tickets in advance.

 - Leonardo Interactive Museum